-NYFA was established in 1971 as an independent organization to serve individual artists throughout New York State.
+NYFA was established in 1971 as an independent nonprofit service organization to serve individual artists throughout New York State.
 Since then we have extended our programs and services throughout the United States and the international community.
 Today, NYFA's programs and resources are far-reaching and are rooted in a wealth of physical and online resources.
 Each year, NYFA awards $650,000 in cash grants to individual visual, performing, and literary artists based in New York State.
 NYFA’s Fiscal Sponsorship program, one of the oldest and most reputable in the country, helps national artists and arts organizations raise and manage an average of $4 million annually.
 NYFA’s Learning programs, including its Artist as Entrepreneur Boot Camp and Immigrant Artist Mentoring Programs, provide thousands of artists with professional development training and support.
 NYFA’s website, NYFA.org, is used by more than 1 million people and features more than 20,000 opportunities and resources available to artists in all disciplines.

 - NYFA Classifieds